worktheclock/replit.github.io/tutorials/05-pair-programming-using-multiplayer-with-repl-it.md

-# Multiplayer: Pair programming with Repl.it
+# Multiplayer: Pair programming with Replit

 Software developers have a reputation for being loners, but they don't always code by themselves.
 [Pair programming](https://en.wikipedia.org/wiki/Pair_programming) is used by many programmers to